AbhilashAynipully/moms-kitchen/README.md

      1. In GitHub repository navigate to the settings tav.
      2. Scroll down and select Pages from the left side navigation menu to open GitHub pages.
      3. In the source select deploy from branch and under branch select main.
-     4. after selecting from main click on save and refresh the message appears stating 'Your site is live at https://abhilashaynipully.github.io/moms-kitchen/'
+     4. After selecting Main click on save and refresh, the message appears stating 'Your site is live at https://abhilashaynipully.github.io/moms-kitchen/'

 ## Credits